Kyle Holbrook: Philanthropy

 Since 2002 Holbrook has served as the executive director and CEO of MLK Mural, also known as “Moving the Lives of Kids Mural Project”, a youth organization that brings mural work to Black communities in the United States and abroad.
 MLK Mural pays its youth participants with its grant money.
-An example of its projects was The Broken Windows Project, where 75 abandoned and underused buildings in the Hill District of Pittsburgh were painted in murals by 200 local students led by a tea of artists.
+An example of its projects was The Broken Windows Project, where 75 abandoned and underused buildings in the Hill District of Pittsburgh were painted in murals by 200 local students led by a team of artists.

 Holbrook led the Martin Luther King Jr. East Busway Community Mural Project in 2008, where 100 students helped to paint twenty-six murals throughout the eight neighbourhoods through which the bus route exists.
 By 2009 the organization had created more than 100 public murals.
 The organization opened an office in Miami in 2010, creating fifty murals in the city area by 2015.
 Other locations the organization has created work include Detroit, Atlanta, Brazil, Haiti, Uganda, and Portugal.
 Holbrook sits on the board of the August Wilson Center for African American Culture.